Join for FREE

 Musselburgh, Lothian, Scotland, January 2009

-A partial migrant with many birds remaining in breeding range through the winter but makes irregular invasions further south and south-west.
-Normal winter range extends throughout Scandinavia, Germany and Netherlands in the west and south to the Black Sea in the east.
-During irruption years variable numbers reach Britain, mainly on the east coast from Shetland to Kent, usually in October-November and staying until February-March, rarely later although summering pairs have occurred.
+A partial migrant with some birds remaining in breeding range through the winter but most making irregular invasions further south and southwest; direction and distance travelled are affected by food availability.
+Normal winter range extends throughout Scandinavia, Germany, Bohemia (after where named), and Netherlands in the west and south to the Black Sea in the east.
+Variable numbers reach Britain, mainly on the east coast from Shetland to Norfolk; during irruption years more widely, usually in October - November and staying until March - April, rarely later although summering birds have occurred in northern Scotland.
+Usually only reaches Ireland during major irruptions.

 Breeds from Alaska, Yukon, Mackenzie, Saskatchewan, and Manitoba south to central Washington, northern Idaho, and northwestern Montana.
 Wanders irregularly farther south and east during winter.